-MA(Oxon) BMBCh MRCS DPhil
+MA(Oxon) BMBCh FRCS(T&O) MAcadMEd MBA DPhil

 Clinical Lecturer in Orthopaedic Surgery

-Simon’s research currently has two main themes:
+Simon’s research currently has four main themes:

 2. Guideline development and treatment pathway improvement.
 For many orthopaedic procedures, there is apparent variation in the delivery of care between treatment centres.
 There is a need to standardise treatment decisions to ensure all patients receive evidence-based care and to consistently monitor and improve the outcomes of this care.
-Simon is currently working to deliver a national treatment guideline for the management of meniscal tears of the knee, in collaboration with Professor Andrew Price, Professor David Beard, and the British Association for Surgery of the Knee (BASK).
+Simon previously worked to deliver a national treatment guideline for the management of meniscal tears of the knee, in collaboration with Professor Andrew Price, Professor David Beard, and the British Association for Surgery of the Knee (BASK).

 3. Healthcare operations and resource management.
 Waiting lists in the UK are at an all time high and there is a need to improve efficiency in provision of hip and knee replacement.
 'High-volume' surgical pathways aim to treat more patients within the constraints of current resources.
 Through this theme, Simon is working to deliver refinements to the pre-surgical, surgical, and post-surgical processes to improve patient treatment flow and efficiency.